darkhelmet/verboselogging/posts/find-queries-missing-indexes-in-your-rails-application.md

 land, this is done with the `EXPLAIN` syntax.
 The [docs](http://dev.mysql.com/doc/refman/5.5/en/explain.html) for it are short and sweet, but basically you just feed it a `SELECT` query and it gives you some nice output.
-As an example, here’s the result of `EXPLAIN SELECT * FROM tf_users WHERE user_id = 'darkhelmet';` on the `users` table from [TorrentFlux](http://www.torrentflux.com/). [^1]
+As an example, here's the result of `EXPLAIN SELECT * FROM tf_users WHERE user_id = 'darkhelmet';` on the `users` table from [TorrentFlux](http://www.torrentflux.com/). [^1]